Kraken-CI/website/docs/proj-branches.md

 changes they are merged to master branch what triggeres a new `CI Flow`.

-The workflow schema defined in a branch is used by both `CI Flows` and `Dev Flows`.
-The schema may very by introducing a condition on flow type.
+The workflow schema defined in a branch is the same for both `CI Flows` and `Dev Flows`.
+The schema may be differentiated by introducing a condition on flow type.